njeveh/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 > A script that prints x times “C is fun”.
 >> - Where x is the first argument of the script,
 >> - If the first argument can’t be converted to an integer, print “Missing number of occurrences”.
+### 8-square.js
+> A script that prints a square.
+>> - The first argument is the size of the square,
+>> - If the first argument can’t be converted to an integer, print “Missing size”,
+>> - You must use the character X to print the square.